Fungible and Asset Location

 Because debt is money owed, it is also fungible.
 Debt is fungible!

-Debt is also part of your asset allocation, and debt actually has a negative or inverse effect.
+Debt is also part of your asset allocation and has a negative or inverse effect.

 Say you owe $100k on the mortgage and have $100k in stocks and $100k in bonds.
-Well, because debt is like a negative bond, your asset allocation is not 50/50, it is actually 100/0.
-That’s right, the negative $100k in debt wipes away your bonds, and you are taking more risk than you might realize.
+Because debt is like a negative bond, your asset allocation is not 50/50; it is 100/0.
+The negative $100k in debt wipes away your bonds, and you are taking more risk than you might realize.

-You are taking more risk because you use leverage (borrowing money) to invest in stocks and bonds.
+You take more risk because you use leverage (borrowing money) to invest in stocks and bonds.

-In retirement, not having a debt payment is the same as having more money to spend.
+In retirement, not having a debt payment is the same as spending more money.
 Debt and cash are fungible.
 If you didn’t have that mortgage, you’d have more money at the end of the month.
 In addition, debt is leverage and inversely affects your asset allocation.
 Fun stuff!

 Here is the heuristic that causes all the problems with the fungibility of money.